 - Poor speed regulation when external rotor resistance is still on

 Slip ring motors can offer incredible torque even at zero RPM.
 However, their merits in induction motors do not imply all offers are equal.
 There are several things to consider when selecting a slip ring for your motor or any other machinery.
 The first step is to analyze your needs and outline all specifications required for the motor.
 Slip rings have different designs and specifications depending on their applications, so it is important to order custom specifications and properties based on your motor needs.
-If you have the old or damaged model, you can use it as a canvas to find ideal replicas.
+If you have an old or damaged model, you can use it as a canvas to find ideal replicas.
 It is also recommendable to review existing alternatives and emerging models, which tend to boast feature advancements.
 Although it could be a small improvement in brush coating technology or material that reduces mechanical abrasion, you will enjoy extended longevity.